FireflyMigration/firefly-doc/20-Getting-Familiar-with-Migrated-Code/50-DataAccess/10-Database-Connections-basic-terms-and-concepts/index.md

 ![](DynamicSQLSupporingDataProvider_explain.png)

-We can see that the return value is “DynamicSQLSupporingDataProvider”, which means that this is a connection to an SQL database, rather than Memory, Btrieve, etc.
+We can see that the return value is “DynamicSQLSupportingDataProvider”, which means that this is a connection to an SQL database, rather than Memory, Btrieve, etc.

 The property “getter” (get) asks the “ConnectionManager” class for a SQLDataProvider by the name of the entry in the INI file “Northwind”.